 - If the information is not included in the proposal, the agency evaluating it has no obligation to seek out other information about PPIRS.

 For example, in Bowhead Science & Technology, LLC, Bowhead was not awarded the contract and appealed on the ground that the agency did not account for the PPIRS past performance of all of Bowhead’s corporate affiliates.
 On appeal, the Governmental Account Office (“GAO”) held that the agency had no obligation to import favorable past performance information that was not already provided in the proposal.

 - Even if the Past Performance Information Retrieval System information is known to the agency and not found in the plan, the agency is not required to include this in their evaluation.

 - An offeror must exercise its judgment on what information should be included for agency review.

 Furthermore, as seen in Erickson Helicopters, Inc., if new information or PPIRS reports become available that could add to the government past performance evaluation, it is up to the offeror company to offer this updated information to the agency.
 See more information about past performance information.

 Agency Not Required to Investigate Your PPIRS Information

 The source selection team is not required to seek updated information in PPIRS after government’s past performance evaluation is complete; however, a company can include historical data about contractor past performance information or past performance history in its final proposal asking the agency to consider the updated Past Performance Information Retrieval System information when it becomes available.

 The government should give the new past performance information consideration.
 This is especially true if the company would be prejudiced if it was not considered (Erickson).
 See information about neutral past performance ratings.

-If you are unsure about how the government’s past performance evaluation and PPIRS report impacts your proposal, please attend any of our training classes and call Watson & Associates, LLC for a free consultation: 1-866-601-5518.
+If you are unsure about how the government’s past performance evaluation and PPIRS report impacts your proposal, please call Watson & Associates, LLC for a free consultation: 1-866-601-5518.